MariusAnje/Sample_DNN/README.md

 ## Failures
 1. It is crucially important that PyTorch only support float point in cuda versions, so any test based on integer could not be applied to cuda devices

+## Notes
+1. Implemented a very radical method in sampling, checking in training is needed.